 We are here to help you get justice.
 Lisa S. Levine P.A. has the legal knowledge and resources to effectively demand compensation and win your case.
 Our firms commitment to defending rights, along with our proactive nature, will allow us to seek out evidence of negligence while making certain that you are protected from the formidable legal powers of insurance companies and amoral defense lawyers.

 We serve individuals and families throughout Broward County, including Weston, Fort Lauderdale, North Lauderdale, Lauderhill, Margate, Tamarac, Deerfield Beach, Coconut Creek, and nearby communities.
 Our firm offers free, no-obligation initial consultations for anyone who believes they have a strong personal injury case involving a drunk driver.
-To set up a time to meet with an attorney and discuss the case, along with possible legal options, please call (954) 256-1820 or send an online message today.
+To set up a time to meet with a DUI accident attorney and discuss the case, along with possible legal options, please call (954) 256-1820 or send an online message today.